powerofdarkine/elearningplatform/README.md

 DATABASE_URL="mysql://root:PASSWORD@localhost:3306/elearning_db"
 ```

-## Connect your database to the project
+## Connect your database to the project:

 Run the following commands to sync your schema and generate the client:
 ```bash